โ† Back to Blog

 You have a custom data structure โ€” a tree, a linked list, a paginated API response.
 You want to loop over its elements with for range like you would a slice.

-In Go, the simplest iterator is a slice.
+The simplest iterator is a slice.
 You already use for range on it every day.
 But what about custom data structures?

 Before Go 1.23, you'd return a slice (simple but allocates) or use a channel (concurrent but heavy).
 Since Go 1.23, you can make any data structure work with for range by returning a special function: